 Orientation is on the evening before sailing when you’ll meet your fellow passengers.
 At 4pm, I tossed my small duffle on to the deck (space is at a premium, so don’t bring much).
 Eighth-timer, Karen B., eyeballed my little bag.
 “Did you bring wet pants?
 Because I guarantee that when it rains, it gets everything soaked everywhere” she insisted.
 I brought a raincoat, but not any other foul weather gear, I admitted.
 Barbara (13-timer) chimed in – “it’s a good idea to get some waterproof pants.”
 Everyone who’d ever been onboard before concurred.

 As I quickly purchased my pair of wet pants from Harrison Marine up the street before they closed, I made note of those repeat guests who’ve experienced Windjamming on the Taber, and were utterly fine and even cheerful about inclement weather – enough to come back multiple times.
-I was actually looking forward to a downpour just to put my new pants to the test.
+I was actually looking forward to a downpour just to put my new britches to the test.

 Each cabin is like a small cocoon.
-Upon arrival, you’ll find Fish Chocolates on your pillow.
+Upon arrival, you’ll find chocolates (minnow-shaped) on your pillow.
 There’s a sink, a stamp-sized area to stand up in, and a bunk bed with reading light and soft, warm comforter and bedding.
 There’s room enough to kick a duffle under the bed, and several hooks near the door to hang coats and wet pants.
 For most cabins, you have to be mobile enough to climb up and down backwards on a ladder.

 Fourteen Windjammers sail from Rockland and Camden in Mid-Coast Maine (of those, eight are in the Maine Windjammer Association’s fleet): the largest concentration of these historic schooners in the world.
 It’s said that Windjammer guests choose the Captain or the ship and then stick with it through the years.